 Best suited to families who actively want a small, values-led setting, and who are comfortable planning a post-16 transition to local sixth forms or colleges.
 For most families, the key decision is fit, both educational and philosophical, rather than facilities scale.

-On the evidence available, GCSE outcomes are a major strength, with the school ranked 110th in England and 1st locally for GCSE outcomes in the FindMySchool ranking, and with a high proportion of grades at 9 to 7.
+On the evidence available, GCSE outcomes need cautious interpretation because the current KS4 cohort is very small.
+The school has 8 KS4 pupils in the current data and no current FindMySchool GCSE rank shown.
 The school is also small, which can support individual attention.
 Families should still test fit carefully, because ethos and scale shape daily life.

 Admissions are made directly to the school.
 The published process includes an application form and references, and for many applicants a taster day with diagnostic testing.
 Reception entry may be offered for September or January, aligned to a child’s fifth birthday.